Women in the Spanish Civil War: May Days of 1937

 In the lead up to the May Days events, Communists aligned with the Soviet Union had largely taken control of the ports, where most of the support materials and relief aid coming in for distribution around the country were from the Soviet Union.
 They soon became a de facto police force, and were already working to undermine anarchists.
 1 May 1937 saw thousands of armed anarchists take to the streets, daring the government and police to disarm them.
 Open conflict started on 3 May 1937 in front of the Telefónica building.
 On 4 May 1937, the city had come to a complete work stoppage, with machine guns appearing in placements along the major streets in the city.
 By the conclusion of major fighting on 8 May 1937, over 1,000 people would be dead and another 1,5000 were wounded.
 POUM leadership would see this all come to a tragic head on 16 June 1937 when Andrés Nin and the POUM executive were arrested.
 The next day, foreign POUM members and supporters were arrested en masse at the Hotel Falcon and taken to prison.
-Eventually, many foreigner supporters of POUM in the group would be rescued in part because of the actions of the journalist George Tioli.
+Eventually, many foreign supporters of POUM in the group would be rescued in part because of the actions of the journalist George Tioli.
 The US Consulate, informed of the imprisonment thanks to Tioli, worked to secure the release of a number of them.

 The remnants of the POUM leadership were put on trial in Barcelona on 11 October 1938.
 Ibárruri was quoted as saying of their arraignment, "If there is an adage which says that in normal times it is preferable to acquit a hundred guilty ones than to punish a single innocent one, when the life of a people is in danger it is better to convict a hundred innocent ones than to acquit a single guilty one."